code-pixelz-media/locatepress/README.txt

 == Frequently Asked Questions ==

-= Can you have separate Markers per listing ? =
+= Can you have separate Markers per listing? =

 The plugin has option to have separate custom marker per Listing Category